joby-lol/php-context/README.md

-# Context Injection
+# smolContext

 A lightweight, static dependency injection container for PHP that combines simplicity with powerful features.

 ## What is it?

-Context Injection is a PHP library that provides a global static dependency injection container.
+smolContext is a PHP library that provides a global static dependency injection container.
 It allows you to:

 - Register and retrieve services/objects from anywhere in your codebase
 - Automatically resolve dependencies when instantiating objects